coreeng/core-platform-docs/content/cecg-idp/app/app-autoscaling.md

 However, you can use VPA with HPA on separate resource metrics (e.g. VPA on memory and HPA on CPU) as well as with HPA on custom and external metrics.

-## Autoscaling configuration
+## Guidelines

 Autoscaling does not work by magic.
 We need to start by defining non-functional requirements for the application.

 For example, we require that:
 - the application handles 30k TPS with P99 latency < 500 ms.
-- the traffic ramps up linearly from 0 to max in 3 minutes.
+- there are spikes when traffic ramps up linearly from 0 to max in 3 minutes.

+We choose which autoscaling mechanism to use:
+- To handle traffic spikes with a stateless app we should consider using HPA.
+- We choose VPA for stateful long-running homogenous workloads.

-We prepare NFT scenarios to validate that the application meets the requirements for the load.
+We prepare [NFT](../../p2p/fast-feedback/p2p-nft) scenarios to validate that the application meets the requirements for the load.
 We need to repeatedly run the tests to adjust the resource requests and fine-tune the thresholds to handle the required traffic patterns.

 The following is a non-exhaustive list of recommendations that can be applied to improve the results of the test: